 What provisions do you have for people with access needs?

 We understand that visitors with access needs may find it difficult to queue for long periods of time.
-If you require assistance, please arrange your visit ahead of time with our Head of Visitor services by calling 01225 388560 so that we can help you.
+If you require assistance, please arrange your visit ahead of time by calling 01225 388569 so that we can help you.

 Can I still help the Museum at this time?

 Yes please.
-The Holburne is an independent museum and a charity and we have only survived the past few months with the support of donations and grants.
+We are currently recruiting Volunteers to act as Gallery Stewards and we’d love to hear from you.
+The Holburne is an independent museum and a charity and we have only survived with the support of donations and grants.
 We are facing an uncertain future and rely on greater support.
 You can help us to rebuild our programmes by making a donation or joining as a Patron.